Windz-GameDev/Assignment-3/README.md

 #### Key Features:

-- Dynamically allocated arrays for both host and device.
+- **Dynamic Memory Allocation:** Arrays for both host and device are dynamically allocated.
+Host arrays are allocated using `malloc`, and device arrays using `cudaMalloc`.
-- Prints the number of CUDA-enabled devices and properties of Device 0.
+- **Device Information:** Prints the number of CUDA-enabled devices and at least three interesting properties of Device 0, including the device name, maximum threads per block, and maximum grid size.
-- Initializes host arrays with random numbers.
+- **Initialization:** Host arrays are initialized with random integers within a small range (0 to 99).
-- Uses a CUDA kernel to compute squared differences and perform parallel reduction.
-- Analyzes speedup provided by the GPU implementation over varying input sizes.
+- **Data Transfer:** Uses `cudaMemcpy` to copy host input arrays to the device.
+- **Kernel Execution:** Calls a CUDA kernel that computes the square of the difference of the components for each dimension, performs a parallel reduction to sum these values, and finally takes the square root of the sum to compute the Euclidean distance.
+- **Performance Analysis:** Runs experiments using varying sizes of inputs.
+Graphs and results can be find in the analysis pdf.

 ### Dependencies